lyh-18/EQVI/README.md

 ```
 Note: `interpolate_REDS_VTSR.py` is specially coded with REDS_VTSR dataset.

+:zap: Now we support testing for arbitrary dataset with a generic inference script `interpolate_EQVI.py`.
   - For other datasets, run the following command.
 For example, given input frames 001.png and 002.png, if we choose to interpolate 3 frames (`inter_frames=3`), then the output frames will be named as 001_0.png, 001_1.png, 001_2.png.
 ```
 CUDA_VISIBLE_DEVICES=0 python interpolate_EQVI.py configs/config_xxx.py